-Journalism education has not kept pace with the growing complexity of the professional practice.
+The problem: Journalism education has not kept pace with the growing complexity of professional practice.

 The first crisis in journalism had to do with transitioning to a vastly more complex digital environment.
 Now, journalism is struggling to sustain itself amidst outdated business models, fractured audiences, declining trust, and a White House bent on undermining the whole operation.
 At stake is a vital part of the checks and balances system of a functioning democracy.

 Journalism + Design is a forward-looking, iterative education program preparing students and professionals alike to function in the complex ecosystem of contemporary journalism.
 We use systems thinking and design practices to help journalists better understand the interconnected nature of the problems they face, both as journalists having to operate within a complex adaptive system as well as practitioners and future practitioners expected to report on and explain the most important stories of our times – climate change, the effects of unfettered global capitalism, income inequality, racism, crumbling democracies.
 These are all stories of complex adaptive systems, or what Rittel and Webber called, wicked problems – impossible to even name, let alone solve, and with boundaries that blur into other wicked problems (Rittel and Webber, 1973).

 This abstract seeks to outline the theory and practice behind our efforts to bring design practices and systems thinking into journalism education for both students and professionals.
 As mentioned above, the problem for journalists is two-fold: